jware-solutions/docker-big-data-cluster/README.md

 Now it is time to select a tag of the Docker image.
 The default is latest but it is not recommended to use it in production.
 After choose one, set it version on `docker-compose_cluster.yml` and the command below.

-Only for the first time, you need to format the namenode information directory. **Do not execute this command when you are in production with valid data stored as you will lose all your data stored in the HDFS**:
+Only for the first time, you need to format the namenode information directory **in Master and Workers nodes.
+Do not execute this command when you are in production with valid data stored as you will lose all your data stored in the HDFS**:

-`docker container run -v hdfs_master_data_swarm:/home/hadoop/data/nameNode jwaresolutions/big-data-cluster:<tag> /usr/local/hadoop/bin/hadoop namenode -format`
+`docker container run --rm -v hdfs_master_data_swarm:/home/hadoop/data/nameNode jwaresolutions/big-data-cluster:<tag> /usr/local/hadoop/bin/hadoop namenode -format`

 Now you are ready to deploy your production cluster!